microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 # Implications of these Goals

-Commonly desired collaboration features easy for applications to support, but when supporting them requires extra work, can be explicitly oped out of or differed to a future version.
+Commonly desired collaboration features should be easy for applications to support, but when supporting them requires extra work, they can be explicitly opted out of or deferred to a future version.

 This include features like: